Seeing Death Before it Happened

 Digging deep below the battlefields above, the engineers would tunnel their way across no man's land, placing explosives beneath trenches and strongpoints in brazen attempts to blow holes in the enemy's defense.

-Working in cramped spaces deep beneath volatile, unstable earth, with the risk of cave-ins and enemy detection ever-present, takes a unique breed of soldier, one with ironhide resolve and icy coolness flowing through their veins.
+Working in cramped spaces deep beneath volatile, unstable earth, with the risk of cave-ins and enemy detection ever-present takes a unique breed of soldier, one with ironhide resolve and icy coolness flowing through their veins.

+By all accounts, Corporal Albert Davy was one such soldier.
 By October 1918, Davy was a two-year veteran of the war, distinguishing himself on countless missions beneath enemy soil.

 Despite the dangerous nature of their tasks, Corporal Davy maintained a steadfast, determined spirit, making him beloved by his men and greatly valued by his commanding officers.